Take This Job and Love It:

 By: SPCA Chief Communications Officer Gina Lattuca

-To thank the members of the armed services this Veterans Day, the SPCA Serving Erie County once again offers Vets & Pets, waiving adoption fees on most animals for individuals and immediate families of individuals on active duty, reserves, and honorable discharge, along with service-disabled veterans and those retired from military service!
-This program, a longtime SPCA tradition, is proudly presented by the kind, caring, and patriotic folks at Moog!
+SPCA Vets & Pets offers free animal adoptions for past and current service people at the SPCA Serving Erie County NYTo thank the members of the armed services this Memorial Day, the SPCA Serving Erie County once again offers Vets & Pets, waiving adoption fees on most animals for individuals and immediate families of individuals on active duty, reserves, and honorable discharge, along with service-disabled veterans and those retired from military service!
+This program, a longtime SPCA tradition, is proudly presented by Kristen and Tom Pulvino!

 Photos of adoptable animals can be found here >>.